Parenting & Kids · 6 min read

 Let Them Make Bad Purchases

 My son saved for three weeks and bought a toy that broke in two days.
 I did not say “I told you so.”
-I asked him how he felt about it and what he might do differently next time.
-He remembered that lesson longer than anything I could have preached.
+I let him feel the disappointment fully.
+Then I asked him two questions: How do you feel about it?
+And what would you do differently next time?

 Talk About Real Costs